 Examples of such countries would include those listed on the Immigration and Checkpoints Authority’s (“ICA”) list of level two countries, as well as high-risk and non-cooperative jurisdictions identified by the Financial Action Task Force (“FATF”), which Singapore is a member country of.

-Similarly, citizens from identified “low-risk” countries such as Malaysia, Australia and the United States find that approval is more easily obtained.
+Similarly, citizens from identified “low-risk” countries such as Malaysia, Australia, and the United States find that approval is more easily obtained.

-Applicant who currently works in Singapore
+Applicant Currently Working in Singapore

-Company’s structure
+Company’s Structure

 However, new companies can evidence their capability by showing bank statements or a letter of undertaking from a reputable parent company (if it is a wholly-owned subsidiary) that its operations will be financed until it is self-sufficient.